Buildings & Grounds

-The Hitch Science Building houses offices, classrooms and labs for most of departments in the School of Sciences including biology, chemistry, computer science, math and physics.
-The close proximity of class, lab and faculty work space allows students to experience first-hand the connectedness of all sciences.
+The Hitch Science Building formerly housed the offices, classrooms and labs for most of departments in the School of Sciences including biology, chemistry, computer science, math and physics.

 Students in Belmont's Mike Curb College of Entertainment and Music Business will spend time in both traditional business classrooms as well as state of the art studio spaces.
 In the basement of the Massey Business Center lies the Center for Music Business, a 9,000 square foot multi-studio complex comprising classroom teaching laboratories and the Robert E. Mulloy Student Studios.
 This facility includes a full range of state-of-the-art digital and analogue recording equipment along with an exceptional complement of signal processing equipment and microphones, including the personal microphone collection of legendary producer and former MCA and Capitol label head Jimmy Bowen.

 Leu Center for the Visual Arts

 This 40,000 square foot facility combines the latest technology with traditional studio spaces, a student gallery and a 118 seat audio/visual classroom for lectures and other multi-media presentations.
 All studio and design courses take place in large classrooms specifically designed for drawing, painting, printmaking, photography, sculpture and ceramics.
 The design communication courses are taught in two Mac-based graphics labs combining 40 computer workstations with access to color laser printing and ample room for student laptops using a wireless network.